Engaging Advocacy Targets

 - The community’s message.
 You may decide to include the list of community demands, or you may decide that in the circumstances it is more strategic to simply request a meeting in order to discuss the situation and how to resolve the community’s grievances.

-- A request for a meeting with the business and/or parent company.
+- A request for a meeting with the company.

 If there is no adequate response to your letter by the deadline that you set, the next move could be to send similar letters to relevant government agencies or key actors along the investment chain based on your analysis of pressure points.
-For example, if you have identified a multilateral development bank, such as the International Finance Corporation, or a major private investor that is bound by certain policies or standards and could have considerable influence over the business managing the project, you may decide to send a letter to this actor next.
+For example, if you have identified major shareholders or lenders that are bound by certain policies or standards and could have considerable influence over the company, you may decide to send a letter to them next.

 In addition to the type of information listed above, make sure that early on in the letter you clearly set out your understanding of the actor’s relationship to the project.
 For example, if you are writing to a shareholder, start by stating that you are writing to them because they hold a significant shareholding in the primary company causing harms.
 If you know the size of the shareholding, you can include that information too.
 You should also mention the relevant policies or standards the actor subscribes to that you believe have been violated and summarize the main impacts or violations.

 Make sure to be clear about what you want the actor to do, such as use its leverage with the company causing human rights violations to implore it to end the violations and provide remedy.